VLSI-World/Optimisation-Design-of-IIR-Butterworth-Filter-using-Modern-Design-Space-Exploration-Techniques/README.md

-## About - ASIC Design Flow
+### About - ASIC Design-Flow based Project
-Optimisation Design of IIR Filter using Application Specific IC Design
+Optimisation Design of IIR Filter using Application Specific IC Design Flow and Design Space Exploration Techniques with Modern Optimisation Methods and High Level Synthesis HLS Design Flow.

-Demonstrated implementation of Optimisation and Unoptimised Variant's Verilog Code Files
+With the evolution of electronic devices, the demand for sophisticated high performance, low area and low power consumption Application Specific Processor (ASP) is ever increasing, which aims to process a particular functional application.
+This project focuses on the design of IIR Butterworth Filter, which is used to demonstrate the High-Level Synthesis (HLS) design flow providing the general comprehensive diagnostic pathway to design the same.
+This project will proceed using the help of Verilog HDL for coding purposes.
+The optimised variation for IIR Butterworth filter is found using Design Space Exploration DSE Techniques.
+The most optimised variant result based upon (hypothetical) least of each area, no of resources and time is designed and simulated using Hardware Descriptive Language (here Verilog).
+Demonstrated implementation of Optimised and Unoptimised Variant's Verilog Code Files

 With the evolution of electronic devices, the demand for sophisticated high performance, low area and low power consumption Application Specific